webbouwer/wp-startup/README.md

 # WP Startup
-Do more with basic Wordpress
+Do more with basic Wordpress - for education and development only

 ### Development version

 The WP Startup plugin hooks into your basic Wordpress installation providing some obvious Wordpress core functionalities.
+The code and it's functionalities can be used in other plugins and themes.

 ###### Features: